tanaikech/Enhanced-Custom-Function-for-Google-Spreadsheet-using-Web-Apps-as-Wrapper/README.md

-# CopyFolder
+# Enhanced Custom Function for Google Spreadsheet using Web Apps as Wrapper

 <a name="top"></a>

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENCE)

 <a name="overview"></a>

-# Enhanced Custom Function for Google Spreadsheet using Web Apps as Wrapper

 ## Overview